About Us | Privacy | Site Map

 Swallow the regular tablet whole, with a glass of water.

-The chewable tablet must be chewed completely before you swallow it.
+You must chew the chewable tablet before you swallow it.

 The oral granules can be placed directly into the mouth and swallowed, or mixed with a spoonful of applesauce, mashed carrots, rice, or ice cream.
 Oral granules can also be mixed with 1 teaspoon of baby formula or breast milk.
 Do not use any other type of liquid for mixing the granules.
-Other liquids can be taken before or after taking the medicine.

 After opening or mixing the oral granules, you must use them within 15 minutes.
 Do not save an open packet or mixed medicine for later use.

-Store montelukast at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.
 Do not open a packet of oral granules until you are ready to use the medicine.

 What happens if I miss a dose (Singulair)?